theBlueFitz/nc_news_online/README.md

 This project was implemented to demonstrate my ability to flex my back end development muscles using a variety of techniques and packages.
 It is a server that includes a development and test psql database containing data that is interrelated with multiple endpoints and http request functionality.
-It makes use of express routeing and the MVC model to ensure it is RESTful, preseeding the database when tests are ran.
+It makes use of express routeing and the MVC model to ensure it is RESTful, pre-seeding the database when tests are ran.
 Queriable endpoints have been sanitised to prevent SQL injection.

 # Copying the repo